jhlink/EmbeddedExplained/project_planning/Embedded Development in Production.md

 - Cost: How can "low-cost" hardware affect the efficacy or create limitations on software?

 -- An Embedded Software Primer -- David E. Simon, Pg.
 11

+Largest factor / challenge: change.
+- Which constraints above will be problematic *later* in product development?
+- How will the application evolve over time and can/should the system support the change?
+(Hardware is not easy or cheap to upgrade or patch after manufacturing.)

+-- Making Embedded Systems -- Elecia White.
+Pg.
+5